-I’ve spent the last three years of my life living in Liverpool as a student, and choosing to move there was one of the best decisions I’ve ever made.
-Even though I’ve grown up in the South of England, the North beats it hands down if you ask me; the weather may be awful but the people are wicked and it has so much more to offer (hello, 24 hour Greggs?).
-Obviously London is incredible but otherwise there’s not much to satisfy a city girl down here.
-Liverpool is such a vibrant, friendly place full of Northern charm that welcomes everybody, and I’m going to tell you why I’ve loved calling it my second home for the last three years…
+I spent three years of my life living in Liverpool as a student, and choosing to move there was one of the best decisions I’ve ever made.
+It’s such a vibrant, friendly place full of Northern charm that welcomes everybody, and I’m going to tell you why I’ve loved calling it my second home…

 Salt Dog Slim’s – 79 Seel Street